lightning-power-users/node-launcher/README.md

 1. Bitcoin Core https://bitcoincore.org/en/download/
 2. ~300 GB of download bandwidth
 3. ~7 GB of disk space (~300 GB if you want the Bitcoin transaction index, makes for a faster LND)
-4. Windows, macOS, or Linux
+4. Windows, macOS (please submit a pull request if you want to add Linux support!
+Next year is the Year of Desktop Linux...)

 # Install